Graffersid Blogs

 • Development goals can be tracked to core business objectives.

-• Software development is able to meet the user needs that the business aims to cater to.
+• Software development can meet the user needs that the business aims to cater to.

 • BDD keeps all processes around critical features, business objectives, and prioritizations.